 What if I want you to look at my manuscript a second time?

 If you edit your manuscript to address the feedback in our report and you want us to take another look at it, we’ll re-read it and prepare a report focusing on the changes you’ve made.
-We normally charge £350 / $450 for this service, though it can vary a little depending on the scale of the changes and the length of the manuscript.
+The cost for this is usually the cost of an editor’s report, minus 20 percent.

 What if I'm not satisfied with the work?

 Our terms and conditions clearly outline expectations for our projects.
 If these haven’t been met by the deadline, we’ll offer you a full refund, claimable for 30 days following completion of the work.